mdn/content/files/en-us/web/css/css_flexible_box_layout/aligning_items_in_a_flex_container/index.md

 {{EmbedGHLiveSample("css-examples/flexbox/alignment/align-self-column.html", '100%', 730)}}

-## Aligning content on the cross axis — the align-content property
+## Aligning content on the cross axis with the `align-content` property

-So far we have been aligning the items, or an individual item inside the area defined by a {{glossary("flex-container")}} containing line of flex items.
-When the flex items are allowed to wrap across multiple flex lines, the {{cssxref("align-content")}} property can be used to control the distribution of space between the lines, also known as **packing flex lines**.
+So far, we have focused on aligning items or an individual items inside the area defined by a {{glossary("flex_container")}} containing a single line of flex items.
+When flex items are allowed to wrap across multiple lines, the {{cssxref("align-content")}} property can be used to control the distribution of space between the lines, also known as **packing flex lines**.

-For `align-content` to have an effect, the cross axis dimension (the height in this case) of your flex container must be greate than needed to display the items.
+For `align-content` to have an effect, the cross axis dimension (the height in this case) of the flex container must be greater than needed to display the items.
 It then works on all the items as a set.
-The `align-content` values dictates what happens with the extra available space, and the alignment of the entire set of items within it.
+The `align-content` values dictate what happens with the extra available space and the alignment of the entire set of items within it.

 The `align-content` property takes the following values: